clarkis117/Power-Digester/ReadMe.txt

     DYNAMIC LINK LIBRARY : Power Digester Project Overview
 ========================================================================

+The project is focused on making a cmdlet that provides the ability to Hash various objects like files.

 AppWizard has created this File Digester DLL for you.

 This file contains a summary of what you will find in each of the files that